CodyJasonBennett/three-dom-elements/README.md

 [![Minzipped size](https://badgen.net/bundlephobia/minzip/three-dom-elements)](https://bundlephobia.com/result?p=three-dom-elements)
 [![License](https://img.shields.io/badge/license-MIT-007ec6.svg)](https://github.com/CodyJasonBennett/three-dom-elements/blob/master/LICENSE)

 A lightweight [three.js](https://github.com/mrdoob/three.js) extension to integrate DOM elements into your scene.
-View the [live demo](https://three-dom-elements.codyb.co) ([source](/examples/index.html)).

 ## Usage

 The following projects an iFrame into a threejs scene as a plane.
 You can use this plane as normal with techniques like raycasting, etc.

 View the [live demo](https://codesandbox.io/s/three-dom-elements-cg2uc).